vorce/cedrik/README.md

 ## Usage

+### Tests

+    mix test

+Will run all unit and in-memory tests.

+    mix test --include external:true

+Will also run tests which rely on external services.
+Such as the `RedisIndex` tests, **make sure you have the correct connection_string for redis in config/config.exs**.
+You can use `docker-compose` to get a redis instance up and running quickly.

 ### Indexing stuff

+##### Note that the following section is going to change very soon

 Cedrik can take any Elixir map and index its contents for searching.
 I would recommend creating a struct, with an id field, that implements the Store protocol.
-Look at the example implementation for Map and Document in indexer.ex.
+Look at the example implementation for Map and Document in `indexer.ex`.
 Make sure your struct `@derive [Access, Enumerable]`!
 `Indexer.index_doc/3` will skip indexing of any fields starting with underscore.

 After your elixir data structure is indexed, where can you get it?
 From the Documentstore!
 Just do `Documentstore.get/1`

-For examples, check out `test/cedrik_test.exs`, `lib/document.ex` and `indexer.ex`
+For examples, check out `test/indexing_test.exs`, `lib/document.ex` and `indexer.ex`

 #### Tokenizing